yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

 ### What to do

 [Install the latest version of Trinity and update your password](#install-the-latest-version-of-trinity).

+If you are at all unsure about the safety of your seed, we recommend [transferring your IOTA tokens to a new one](#transfer-your-iota-tokens-to-a-new-seed).

 ## I know that my IOTA tokens were stolen during this attack